FabFra/Optogenetic_Repetition_Suppression/Figure6/readmeFig6.txt

 In each of these structures:

-- "Compound" contains dat for the condition with S1 consisting of compound stimulation, "Vis" with S1 consisting of a visual stimulus alone;
+- "Compound" contains dat for the condition with S1 consisting of compound stimulation, "Vis" with S1 consisting of a visual stimulus alone, "Opto" with S1 consisting of photo-stimulation.

+Only for the "Exc" structure, "Sum" is the sum of the firing rate for the conditions "Vis" and "Opto", as shown in Figure S6B and S6C

 In each of these structures: